GluuFederation/docs-ce-prod/3.1.3/source/authn-guide/intro.md

 Follow each link to learn how to implement that specific type of 2FA with Gluu.

 ### 2FA Credential Management

-Enabling users to manage and enroll 2FA credentials without undermining the security model is one of the most important things to consider when rolling out 2FA.

-Regardless of 2FA type or vendor, users need a secure way to enroll and delete their 2FA credentials.

-By default, the Gluu Server allows each user to enroll just one (1) strong credential per 2FA credential type.
-For instance, if authentication is set to U2F, by default the user can only enroll one U2F security key.
-Same for OTP, Super Gluu, etc. The credential is enrolled upon the first authentication attempt, and can be used to pass all subsequent prompts for 2FA.
-Behavior can be customized via interception scripts and custom development.

-Information about managing specific types of credentials can be found in the corresponding document in this Authentication Guide.
+Once 2FA is enforced, people need a good way to enroll, delete and manage their strong credentials (that doesn't involve calling the support desk!).
+In an effort to make the 2FA experience better for people and organizations, the Gluu Server now supports a new open source application called [Credential Manager](https://gluu.org/docs/creds).

+Credential Manager is a simple, user-facing applications people can use to manage a variety of free or low-cost 2FA credentials in the Gluu Server.

 ## Social Login